This business of all these Democrats defending Romney and defending Bain, defending private equity.

 Here we have something unique.

-We have all those cohorts of CNBCs and TVs and radios and NPRs and Oliver Stones and Spielberg and Bloomberg and everybody running in sync, and they throwing all those numbers and they speculate and they and and all of a sudden when everything tumbles down, then they come and revise the numbers.
+We have all those cohorts of CNBCs and TVs and radios and NPRs and Oliver Stones and Spielberg and Bloomberg and everybody running in sync.

-They throwing all kinds of information subliminally.
+They're throwing all kinds of information at us subliminally.

-Sometimes they show a little commercial, and the next is oh, this is happening so subliminally, they put their message so calculatively using terms like education and information and public relations.
+They put their message so calculatively using terms like education and information and public relations.

-But this is a very calculative way of delivering an information because people going by their day, driving up their car, and listening to this message after message after message, they all of a sudden start believing that this is the greatest.
+But this is a very calculative way of delivering an information because people going by their day, driving up their car and listening to this message after message after message, they all of a sudden start believing that this is the greatest.

 Not just one guy, but an entire media network.

-And it's unique that back in the day, during the Soviet days, the government owned one paper, the government won one TV station and one radio station.
+And it's unique that back in the day, during the Soviet days, the government owned one paper.

-They put those big pictures of Lenin and big pictures of Stalin, the big children of Gorbachev in our schools, in our restrooms, in our libraries, and and then we sang the song.
+They put those big pictures of Lenin and big pictures of Stalin and pictures of Gorbachev in our schools, in our restrooms, in our libraries.

 Toilet lids, too.